miragejs/ember-cli-mirage/packages/ember-cli-mirage-docs/app/templates/docs/data-layer/database.md

 });
 ```

-You can view the rest of the Database APIs in the {{docs-link 'Db' 'docs.api.item' 'modules/db~Db'}} and {{docs-link 'DbCollection' 'docs.api.item' 'modules/db-collection~DbCollection'}} API reference.
+You can view the rest of the Database APIs in the <a href="https://miragejs.com/api/classes/db/">Db</a> and <a href="https://miragejs.com/api/classes/db-collection/">DbCollection</a> API reference.

 Next, we'll learn about Mirage's ORM.